 Deploying Lenovo Device Manager Agent in Intune

-Creating an Intune application to deploy the Lenovo Device Manager Agent in Intune
+Creating an Intune application to deploy the Lenovo Device Manager agent in Intune.

 1. Download the LDM Agent and set the expiry date of the agent.

-a.
-In the LDM console, navigate to Device Management > Devices.
+1. In the LDM console, navigate to Device Management > Devices.

-i.
-Change the Installer Expiration from 7 Days to 365 Days.
+1. Change the Installer Expiration from 7 Days to 365 Days.

-2. Create an intunewin package, which then can be imported into Intune as a Windows app (Win32) application.
+2. Create an intunewin package to import into Intune as a "Windows app (Win32)" application:

-i.
-IntuneWinAppUtil.exe
+1. IntuneWinAppUtil.exe

 IntuneWinAppUtil.exe -c "C:\Temp\LDM" -s "UDCsetup.exe" -o "C:\Temp\LDM" -q

-3. Add the package into Intune.
+3. Add the package into Intune:

 Name: Lenovo Device Manager